Haki na Sheria Initiative & 3 others v Attorney General & 4 others (Petition E008 of 2021) [2025] KEHC 221 (KLR) (21 January 2025) (Judgment)

 32.That the respondents have embarked on an extensive vetting exercise to clean up the register to ensure no bona fide citizens are listed as refugees.
 It was argued that it was not controverted that the 2nd ,3rd and 4th petitioners were registered as refugees either by their own doing or through actions of their parents; that the petitioners have failed to disclose that steps have been taken to clear and issue them with identification cards upon successful vetting.

 33.On the second issue, it was submitted that if the orders sought herein are granted, the same would adversely affect the respondent’s ability to dispense their statutory mandate.
 That the vetting process is critical in cleaning up the registers and therefore, ample time must be afforded the respondents to do so.
-To that end, the respondents relied inter alia on the case of Abdikadir Salat Gedi v Principal Registrar of Persons & Another [2014] eKLR where similar prayers were declined.
+To that end, the respondents relied inter alia on the case of Abdikadir Salat Gedi v Principal Registrar of Persons & another [2014] eKLR where similar prayers were declined.

 34.That further, in the case of S.I Syndicate v Union of India AIR 1975 SC 460, it was stated that, ‘as a general rule, the orders would not be granted unless the party complained of has known what it was he was required to do, so that he had the means of considering whether or not he should comply, and must be shown by evidence that there was a distinct demand of that which the party seeking the mandamus desires to enforce, and that the demand was met with refusal.’